sorgom/CoverageTest/README.md

 # CoverageTest
-A test application to evaluate coverage tools
+A C++ code collection to evaluate coverage tools

 - Code with representative statements to be instrumented
   - Headers
   - Sources
-- Test code with main
+- Test execution code with mains
 - [Make Section](make/README.md)